-Conditions from the LOI issuer:
+Conditions from LOI issues

 - No business or private visa support possible.
 The Pakistan letter of invitation is provided for tourist visas only.